 The remainder of this paper is organized as follows.
-In Section~\ref{sec:preliminaries}, some relevant preliminaries and notation are introduced.
-Section~\ref{sec:problem-setting} formally introduces the considered problem setting.
+In Section~\ref{sec:preliminaries}, relevant preliminaries and notations are introduced.
+Section~\ref{sec:problem-setting} formalizes the considered problem setting.
 Section~\ref{sec:frequency-domain-Willems} and Section~\ref{sec:data-driven-predictive-control} present, respectively, the frequency-domain WFL and a frequency-domain data-driven predictive control scheme, which form our main contributions.
 In Section~\ref{sec:applications}, we investigate several interesting applications of the frequency-domain WFL.
-Finally, Section~\ref{sec:conclusions} provides our conclusions and all the proofs of our results can be found in the Appendix.
+Finally, Section~\ref{sec:conclusions} provides our conclusions, and proofs of our results can be found in the Appendix.